Stochastic integration with respect to additive functionals of zero quadratic variation: Introduction and main results

 Moreover, the jumps of $W^u$ are bounded by $1$. \end{propo}

-In this paper, following the usual notation, $q.e.$ stands for quasi everywhere, that is, except in a exceptional set.
-In particular, if $E=\R^d$ and we take $u$ the coordinate function $\pi_i:x\rightarrow x_i$, $i=1,...,d$, the above result can be seen as a generalization of the Itô-Lévy decomposition for Lévy processes. (e.g. Sato \cite{Sa})
+In particular, if $E=\mathbb{R}^d$ and we take $u$ the coordinate function $\pi_i\dvtx x\rightarrow x_i$, $i=1,\ldots ,d$, the above result can be seen as a generalization of the It\^{o}--L\'{e}vy decomposition for L\'{e}vy processes (e.g., Sato \cite{Sa}).

-Using the notation of Proposition \ref{itoLevy} we introduce the following extension of the Itô formula.
+Using the notation of Proposition \ref{itoLevy}, we introduce the following extension of the It\^{o} formula.